 Examining ROSC rates in OHCA patients with a shockable initial rhythm (i.e., those in the Utstein Comparator group), the timeline in Figure 16 and the funnel plot in Figure 17, show a general pattern consistent with the survival and ROSC charts above.
-The national average figure for ROSC with an initial shockable rhythm was 50.2%.
-It is encouraging that 1 in 2 patients presenting with OHCA and a shockable rhythm will have a pulse on arrival in hospital.
-There was no evidence of concerning variation in Utstein ROSC across health boards.
-Dumfries and Galloway has a mean survival rate lower than the 95% control limit, but within the 97% limit.
+The national average figure for ROSC with an initial shockable rhythm was 56.5%.
+It is encouraging that more than half of OHCA patients presenting with a shockable rhythm will have a pulse on arrival in hospital.
+There was no evidence of unexpected variation in Utstein ROSC across health boards.

-Figure 16 shows the percentage of worked OHCA with a shockable initial rhythm and where ROSC was attained per year from 2011-12 to 2022-23.
+Figure 16 shows the percentage of worked OHCA with a shockable initial rhythm and where ROSC was attained per year from 2011-12 to 2023-24.
 The shaded red area shows the COVID-19 'lockdown' time period.
-The dotted grey line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.

-Percentage of ROSC for worked OHCA patients with a shockable Initial rhythm by health board in 2022-23

-Figure 17 shows a funnel plot of the percentage of worked OHCA with shockable initial rhythm and where ROSC was attained vs the number of worked OHCA with a shockable initial rhythm per Health Board during the single year 2022-23.
-The dotted grey line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+The dashed central line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+Figure 17 shows a funnel plot of the percentage of worked OHCA with shockable initial rhythm and where ROSC was attained vs the number of worked OHCA with a shockable initial rhythm per Health Board during the single year 2023-24.
+The dashed central line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.